JohnCoene/waiter/docs/waitress.md

 ### Selector

 Because the waitress takes a selector, we can apply it to different parts of the page, using a class or any other selector, like the `nav`.
+Note that you can set the range of the progress bar when you initialise it, you are not limited to percentages.

 ```r
 library(shiny)